 - EDP 394E Internship in Counseling (2 semesters, for a minimum of 6 credit hours)

-As Counselor Educators in the Educational Psychology Department at The University of Texas at Austin, we are committed to providing graduates with knowledge necessary to provide effective, evidence-based prevention and intervention services in academic settings in a diverse society.
+As Counselor Educators in the Educational Psychology Department at The University of Texas at Austin, we are committed to providing graduates with knowledge necessary to provide effective, evidence-based prevention and intervention services in academic settings in a pluralistic society.
 Our curriculum addresses the following components:

 - Developing a professional identity as a counselor and knowledge of the ethical mandates of the profession.